danielmapar/modern-cpp/README.md

         * Fortunately, in C++, the copying process can be controlled by defining a tailored copy constructor as well as a copy assignment operator.
 The copying process must be closely linked to the respective resource release mechanism and is often referred to as `copy-ownership` policy.
 Tailoring the copy constructor according to your memory management policy is an important choice you often need to make when designing a class.
 In the following, we will closely examine several well-known copy-ownership policies.

+        * It is important to point out that the `assignment operator` aka the `=` sign will not always invoke the copy constructor. the `assignment operator` only calls the copy constructor when you use it during initialization of an unexisting object: `MyMovableClass obj2 = obj1`.
+However, if you use the `=` operator after an object was initialized, then it will call the `assignment operator` overloaded method: `obj2 = obj3`.

     * No copying policy

         * The simplest policy of all is to forbid copying and assigning class instances all together.
 This can be achieved by declaring, but not defining a private copy constructor and assignment operator (see NoCopyClass1 below) or alternatively by making both public and assigning the `delete` operator (see NoCopyClass2 below).
 The second choice is more explicit and makes it clearer to the programmer that copying has been actively forbidden.
 Let us have a look at a code example on the right that illustrates both cases.